anarkh97/sofics/README.md

 ## Build without M2C or Aero-S

-If you have your own versions of M2C or Aero-S, you can choose to not compile the local snapshots.
-However, when running the optimization make sure to specify the path to relevant executables in a `config.sh` file and provide it to `Dakota`.
-For detailed instructions on executing fluid-structure coupled optimization studies refer the test cases provided in `root/tests` directory.

-SOFICS provides `BUILD_M2C` and `BUILD_AEROS` variables to specify whether to build these softwares or not.
-For example if you choose not to build M2C follow
+If `M2C` or `Aero-S` are already installed on your local machine, you can skip compiling the versions provided with `SOFICS`. `SOFICS` provides `BUILD_M2C` and `BUILD_AEROS` variables to specify whether these software tools are built.
+For example, if you choose not to build M2C, navigate to your `sofics` directory, and then follow these steps:

 ```sh
 cmake -B build -DBUILD_M2C=OFF .